Patrick Bitature

-Early life
+Early life and education

-Bitature was born 10 May 1960 in Fort Portal, Kabarole District in the Western Region of Uganda.
+Bitature was born on 10 May 1960 in Fort Portal, Kabarole District in the Western Region of Uganda.
 He was the first born in a middle-class family.
 When he was 13 years old, his father was murdered during the Idi Amin regime.
 He then became the breadwinner, trading in sugar, clothing, shoes, and foreign currencies.
 Later, he expanded into mobile telephones and mobile airtime distribution.

-Education

 Bitature attended Namasagali College in Kamuli District for his O-Level education.
 While there, he was mentored by Fr.
 Damien Grimes.
 He later attended Nyakasura School in Fort Portal, Kabarole District for his A-Level education.
 He then studied at the London School of Accountancy in the United Kingdom.
 He then joined the Institute of Chartered Secretaries and Administrators.
 He holds the rank of fellow of the institute.
 In 2013, he was awarded an honorary doctorate degree by the United Graduate College and Seminary International, based in Asheville, North Carolina.